vida-place/open-earth-data/tutorials/duckdb_tutorial.md

 ```

 With these steps completed, our setup is primed and ready!
-The `httpfs` extension empowers us with the capability to read files directly from S3., while the `spatial` extension, as the name suggests, will be leveraged for executing geospatial queries later on in this tutorial.
+The `httpfs` extension empowers us with the capability to read files directly from S3, while the `spatial` extension, as the name suggests, will be leveraged for executing geospatial queries later on in this tutorial.
 Through these commands, we ensure that our DuckDB setup is well-equipped with the necessary extensions for the tasks ahead.

 ## Loading GeoParquet directly from S3 to DuckDB

 Now that DuckDB is set up and ready, the next step is to load the building footprints data.
-The dataset is partitioned usign two different strategies:
+The dataset is partitioned using two different strategies:

 - by country
 - by country, sub-partitioned by S2 grid

 The sub-partitioning is used to optimise performance when reading GeoParquet files.
-By setting a cap of 20 millions building footpritns per file, we keep the row group size somehwat optimised.
+By setting a cap of 20 millions building footprints per file, we keep the row group size somewhat optimised.
 Loading a large GeoParquet file directly is a lot slower.

-Lets first load a full (large) country using a single file:
+Let's first load a full (large) country using a single file:

 ### Load a full (large) country
 ```python